mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

 * [Rancher](https://rancher.com/docs/rancher/v1.3/en/kubernetes/#rancher-ui) is used for managing the MOSIP cluster.
 * [Keycloak](https://www.keycloak.org/) in this cluster is used for cluster user access management.
 * It is recommended to configure log monitoring and network monitoring in this cluster.
-* In case you have a internal container registry then it should run here.
+* In case you have an internal container registry, then it should run here.

 **MOSIP cluster** - This cluster runs all the MOSIP components and certain third party components to secure the cluster, API’s and data.